gambitcomminc/nodered-mqtt-latency/README.md

 # nodered-mqtt-latency

-NODE-RED flow to measure end-to-end latency to/from a broker.
+NODE-RED flow to measure and chart end-to-end latency to/from a MQTT broker.

 Each broker section is a publisher and subscriber pair to measure the end-to-end latency.